AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 ---------------------------------------------------------------------------

-As an alternative to manually providing the complete list of Library Information files to consider, you can use GNAT project files to specify units of interest directly.
-As an application often incurs a tree of (sub-)projects, the units of interest designation incurs two levels of selection: first, specify the set of :dfn:`projects of interest` where the units of interest reside, then for each project of interest, specify units of interest therein if needed.
+As an alternative to manually providing the complete list of Library Information files to consider with :option:`--scos`, you can use GNAT project files to specify units of interest directly.
+When both :option:`--scos` and project file options are on the command line, :option:`--scos` prevails and the project files are just ignored with respect to the units of interest computation.

+As an application often incurs a tree of (sub-)projects, the units of interest designation with project files incurs two levels of selection: first, specify the set of :dfn:`projects of interest` where the units of interest reside, then for each project of interest, specify units of interest therein if needed.

 For starters, a single :dfn:`root project` must be specified using the :option:`-P` option, then projects of interest within the tree rooted at the